hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Missing-object-referenced-in-package-xml.md

 ---
-title: Missing object referenced in package.xml (Deployment assistant)
+title: "Missing object referenced in package.xml (Deployment assistant)"
-description: How to solve Salesforce deployment error /An object (.*) of type (.*) was named in package.xml, but was not found in zipped directory/gm
+description: "How to solve Salesforce deployment error \"/An object (.*) of type (.*) was named in package.xml, but was not found in zipped directory\""
 ---
 <!-- markdownlint-disable MD013 -->
 # Missing object referenced in package.xml